 It’s an annoying task to clean up your site.
 Especially after a long development cycle.
 It can also introduce bugs while optimizing.

 So let’s take a look at some things you can do to speed up WordPress from the get-go while working on your new project.
 This article will give you an in-depth look into Gutenberg optimization and how you can leverage tools to make the most out of WordPress in 2024.

 The State of Gutenberg in 2024

 Gutenberg has come a long way since its initial release, both in terms of performance and design flexibility.
 Each update to it is constantly making it more lightweight while cutting down on file sizes.

 We’ve noticed that Gutenberg is biased towards function over form.
 So, it has an innate advantage over the Page Builder plugins like Elementor, Divi, and Oxygen; the likes of which focus more on the looks rather than keeping the generated pages lighter.

-In a time of automation and online tools, it’s really quite simple to clean up your pages from unnecessary bloat.
-Let’s have a look at a few tools below on how to speed up WordPress in 2021.
+In a time of automation and online tools, it’s quite simple to clean up your pages from unnecessary bloat.
+Let’s have a look at a few tools below on how to speed up WordPress in 2024.

 How to Maintain Quick Load Times on Gutenberg

 Qubely is a full-fledged toolkit aimed to be the best Gutenberg page-building tool for modern WordPress pages.
 It has 35+ highly customizable blocks that can be used to create a feature-packed WordPress website.
 Along with that, you have starter packs and ready sections to jump-start the project development time.

 These come pre-optimized to create a Gutenberg website that’s super snappy.
 However, there are still ways to make it even faster.
 And we’ll explore them today.